hmnshudhmn24/arkit-virtual-pet-swift/README.md

 - **Speech not working**: Check microphone permission and speech recognition authorization.
 - **No USDZ models visible**: Confirm `.usdz` files are in the app bundle — otherwise fallback sphere will show.

----

-## License

-MIT © 2025 — Have fun and be kind to your digital pets! 🐾